meghapsimatrix/meghapsimatrix/content/authors/admin/_index.md

   - course: PhD in Quantitative Methods
     institution: The University of Texas at Austin
     year: 2021 (expected)
-  - course: MEd in Quantitative Methods
-    institution: The University of Texas at Austin
-    year: 2017
   - course: BA in Art History and Psychology
     institution: Bryn Mawr College
     year: 2014